How to Remove Yourself from PeopleFinders (2026 Guide)

 Step 5: Confirm via Email (if required)

-Depending on the opt-out flow, PeopleFinders may send a confirmation email.
-If so, click the link in the email to finalize the removal.
-Check your spam folder if the email does not arrive within 15 minutes.
+Depending on the flow, PeopleFinders may send a confirmation email.
+Click the link to finalize.
+Check spam if it does not arrive within 15 minutes.

 Step 6: Verify the Removal

-Wait 7 to 14 days, then search for yourself on PeopleFinders again.
-Your profile should no longer appear in results.
-If it is still visible, submit the request again — the first attempt sometimes fails to process, especially during periods of high volume.
+Wait 7 to 14 days, then search for yourself again.
+Your profile should be gone.
+If it is still up, submit again.
+The first attempt sometimes fails during high-volume periods.

-PeopleFinders is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+PeopleFinders is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →